 Ingredients

-- 4 lbs ground meat, such as pork lamb, chicken or pork
+- 4 lbs ground pork lamb or chicken

 - 1 lb (4 cups) finely diced yellow onion